CBS shareholders to get slight premium from Viacom deal: sources

 This is CBS's third attempt since 2016 to bring the U.S. entertainment companies together.
 Previous merger talks had failed because of clashes between executives over divvying up top jobs and the companies' relative valuation.

-(Reporting by Supantha Mukherjee in Bengaluru and Ken Li in New York; Editing by Anil D'Silva)
+(Additional reporting by Supantha Mukherjee in Bengaluru; Editing by Anil D'Silva and Nick Zieminski)